 A & The Five Food Groups

-Foods are grouped since the primary nutrients in that food group are supplied with a similar amount.
-In the five food groups, you should consume the recommended amounts per day to satisfy the critical nutritional needs for good health.
+No matter whether your foods begin from a to z, they are grouped due to the amount of the primary nutrients.
+In the five food groups, you should consume the recommended daily amounts to satisfy the critical nutritional needs for good health.

 Calcium and protein are the essential nutrients in yogurt, cheese, milk, and other alternatives.
 The fruit group is an excellent source of vitamin C mainly.
 Orange vegetables like pumpkins and carrots have much more vitamin A than other vegetables such as white potatoes for the legumes and vegetables food category.